pritesh11/MentisCoin/README.md

 g stands for generate
 ng g service services/blockchain

+This is where the services will reside the endpoint and the only point through which we will interact with our server side blockchain script.

 Now lets include our blockchain app through github in our angular project npm install --save github:<username>/<projectname>
+npm install -save github:pritesh11/MentisCoin

+We will add components which acts as view hence pages in angular ng g component pages/blockchain-viewer